gtstewar/CSC495/README.md

 There is no real opportunity to bluff in this game
 ### Turn Structure:
 When a player wins a round, they start the next round, and the play continues from that point.

+# Chase The Ace
+### How to Win:
+The goal is have an Ace card or to have a card that is highest in rank.</br>
+### Rank of Cards:
+The cards from from 2 (low) to Ace (high).</br>
+Only the card numbers are relevant; suits can be ignored.
+### How to Deal:
+Any player deals one card face up to each player.
+The player with the lowest card is the dealer.
+The dealer shuffles the cards.</br>
+The dealer deals one card to each player.
+The remaining cards are grouped into a deck facing down.
+### How to Play:
+There are n^2 rounds in each game, where n is the number of players in the game.
+This ensure that each player has an opportunity to start the game.</br>
+Any player can start the round, and the play continues clockwise.</br>
+During their turn, the current player inspects their card and decides whether they want to keep their card to swap their card with the next player.
+If they want to keep their card, they say "stand", and if they want to swap cards, they say "change".</br>
+If the player decides to change the card, they slide it face down to the next player, and that player must exchange cards unless they have a king.
+If they have a king, they lay the king down face up as proof.
+In this event, the player must move onto the next player and exchange cards with them.</br>
+The round ends when each player has had the opportunity to stand or change.
+At the end of each round, the player who has the highest ranking card gets a point.</br>
+The game repeats until n^2 rounds have been played.
+Whoever has the most points, wins the game.
+### Strategy & How to Win:
+When changing cards, players risk changing for a lower-ranked card.
+Players may increase their chances of winning by opting to "stand," or keep their current card if they have a high-ranking card or by changing their card if they have a low-ranking card.
+### How to Bluff:
+There is no real opportunity to bluff in this game
+### Turn Structure:
+The turn structure remains consistent throughout the game -- clockwise.
+However, at the start of each new round, a different player that has not started a round before must begin the round.